rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 This guide walks you through the creation of a custom cluster that includes three nodes.

-* A Linux node, which serves as a Kubernetes control plane node.
+* A Linux node, which serves as the Kubernetes control plane node.
 * Another Linux node, which serves as a Kubernetes worker used to support Rancher Cluster agent, Metrics server, DNS and Ingress for the cluster.
 * A Windows node, which is assigned the Kubernetes worker role and runs your Windows containers.

-## Pre-Prerequisites
+## Prerequisites

+Before provisioning a new cluster, be sure that you have already installed Rancher on a device that accepts inbound network traffic.
+This is required in order for the cluster nodes to communicate with Rancher.
+If you have not already installed Rancher, please refer to the [installation documentation]({{< baseurl >}}/rancher/v2.x/en/installation/) before proceeding with this guide.

 For a summary of Kubernetes features supported in Windows, see [Using Windows Server Containers in Kubernetes](https://kubernetes.io/docs/getting-started-guides/windows/#supported-features).